cyew3/oneVPL-intel-gpu/api/documentation/mediasdk-man.md

 As you see in Example 9, after obtaining adapter list with [MFXQueryAdapters](#MFXQueryAdapters) further initialization of [mfxSession](#mfxSession) is performed in regular way.
 Particular adapter choice is performed with [MFX_IMPL_HARDWARE](#mfxIMPL)**...**[MFX_IMPL_HARDWARE4](#mfxIMPL) values of [mfxIMPL](#mfxIMPL) (see [Multiple Monitors](#Multiple_monitors) section for details).

-Example 10 showcases usage of [MFXQueryAdapters](#MFXQueryAdapters) for querying best suitable adapter for particular encode workload processing (see [MFXQueryAdapters](#MFXQueryAdapters) description for adapter priority rules).
+Example 10 showcases usage of [MFXQueryAdapters](#MFXQueryAdapters) for querying best suitable adapter for particular encode workload (see [MFXQueryAdapters](#MFXQueryAdapters) description for adapter priority rules).

 ###### Example 10: Choose best suitable Intel Gen Graphics adapter for encode workload